nbuilding/N-lang-docs/docs/features/for_loops.md

 This is not only limited to list literals as we have seen, making it a useful feature to read every item in a list.

 ## Notes:
-- Currently the only iterables that are registered are `list` values
+- Currently, the only iterables that are registered are `list` values
 - The old syntax will still run, but will give a deprecation warning